frcdesign/FRCDesign.org/docs/design-handbook/structure/fasteners.md

 # Fastener Standards

 A guide on fasteners and fastener standards common in FRC.
 They come in all sorts of shapes and sizes for various different applications and use cases.
-At there core, they are used to attach 2 or more parts together in order to contruct your robot.
+At there core, they are used to attach 2 or more parts together in order to construct your robot.

 ## Fasteners in CAD

 ### Why?

 Putting all of your fasteners in your CAD is **very important** for a few reasons.
-Putting hardware in your CAD lets you check clearences between parts, have an accurate BOM so you know exactly what you need to order, and it makes it easy for your team to assemble the robot.
+Putting hardware in your CAD lets you check clearances between parts, have an accurate BOM so you know exactly what you need to order, and it makes it easy for your team to assemble the robot.

 ### Best Practices